princerana0702/Real_Estate_Price_Prediction/README.md

 ### **Step 2: Gather Data

 1. **Collect Data:** Acquire a dataset that is relevant to your problem.
+   Data has been collected from the https://www.codewithharry.com/ website platform.
-2. **Preprocess Data:** Clean the dataset, handle missing values, remove outliers, and format it appropriately for analysis.
+3. **Preprocess Data:** Clean the dataset, handle missing values, remove outliers, and format it appropriately for analysis.

 ### **Step 3: Explore and Prepare the Data